 There are actually a few truly elegant dishes you can serve at a retro-themed dinner.
-We’re looking at you, seafood imperial.
+We’re looking at you, baked seafood imperial.
 A luscious blend of seafood and cream piled high on these delicate natural shells will be the night’s superstar.

 Glamming up yesteryear’s staples

 Another mainstay from 50 years ago?
 Preserving.
 Also experiencing a glow up is the lip-smacking sloppy Joe.
 Our current fave riff on the classic recipe are these Korean-Style Sloppy Joes that rely on zingy pickled red onions as a foil to the cheesy beefy filling.
 The superior storage of Le Parfati’s terrine jars is perfect for those—and any—pickles.

 Get your cooking groove on

 The ’70s were nothing if not a time to rethink how we approach life.
 This paved the way for the time-saving pervasiveness of the food processor.
 Females–housewives and hippies alike—whizzed and pulsed their way to all manner of deliciousness.
 And not just for practical put-dinner-on-the-table-like-Marion-Cunningham sorta cooking.
 We bet you have a dog-eared recipe card for bourbon balls that’s been handed down for generations.

 Join hands, start a loaf train

 Your mom’s waste-not, want-not attitude probably resulted in a steady stream of quick breads.
 You might find yourself carrying on that tradition.
 Slicked with silicone, Le Creuset’s lightweight loaf pan means releasing your golden brown bounty has never been easier.
 The most difficult decision?
-Banana bread or zucchini bread.
+Banana bread or walnut zucchini bread.

 Carry on, wayward Bundt

 Remember when you discovered Twinkies and realized that you were, in fact, living in the future?
-Our stunning blue, nonstick 12-cup Bundt pan is outta site for letting you relive the glory days of sweet, creme-filled cakes of your childhood with our Twinkie Bundt Cake.
+Our stunning blue, nonstick 12-cup Bundt pan is outta site for letting you relive the glory days of sweet, cream-filled cakes of your childhood with our Twinkie Bundt Cake.